chrislusf/gleam/README.md

 * The Master is one single server that collects resource information from Agents.
 * It stores transient resource information and can be restarted.
-* When the Driver program starts, it asks the Master for available Exeutors on Agents.
+* When the Driver program starts, it asks the Master for available Executors on Agents.

 ### Gleam Agent